 I experimented with taking an indoor onsen at midnight during winter, on my last night in Hokkaido in December.
 It might be one of the most stupid things I’ve ever done.
 The next morning, I woke up feeling cold, even though the hotel room’s temperature is the same as per previous mornings – 26 degrees. ♨️♨️♨️

 8. Sleeping Late, or Not Sleeping, is Slow Suicide.

 My TCM teacher advised to sleep early, by 10pm if you don’t wish to destroy your health (the ideal time to sleep is 8.30pm, or two hours after sunset).
 This has to do with different meridien channels coming into activity at different time-slots, and they can’t do work if you’re still not in deep sleep.

 Sleeping late is also extremely taxing on the heart.

 As per the first half of 2018 and before, my usual sleeping time was 3+am, which resulted in waking up late every morning.
 Thus began a cycle of panicking because I felt I should have produced more work, followed by a form of self-punishing because I don’t deserve to sleep early.
 This habit of sleeping late was taxing my mental, emotional and physical health.
 By 2019, my sleeping habits improved significantly.
 Most nights now, I sleep at 12+am or by midnight, which is still not early enough!

-Over-working out would deplete your qi too much.
+Over-working out will deplete your qi.

 Also, to work out from the evening onwards is deemed harmful in TCM context.
 There’s a saying: 日出而作，日落而息.
 Which means you should work when it’s daytime, and rest after sunset.